Monday September 15, 2014

 An honorary degree recipient at Lewis University, Skilling was honored at Lewis University in 1995 for his distinguished career and mentorship of young people and all interested in meteorology, as well as for his newscasting expertise and “teaching” viewers about the weather He also will be a special guest at Lewis University’s The Red Tie Ball, The Signum Fidei Celebration, to be held Saturday, September 13, at the Palmer House in Chicago.

 Working on the project with WGN-TV are John Carey and John Kilpatrick, Electronic Media; Robert DeRose, Senior Vice President and Chief Financial Officer; Dr. LeRoy Butler, Associate Vice President for Technology; Nathan Adams and Shawn Adams (Office of Technology), Don Castello (Facilities) and Kathrynne Skonicki (Marketing and Communications).

-Congratulations to Roman Ortega, Jr., Director of Veterans Affairs and Recruitment, for being selected the recipient of the Service Recognition Award for August 2014.
-Roman was nominated by the President’s Student Advisory Council for his dedicated, capable, helpful and very friendly service.
+Congratulations to Sean Fagan, Assistant Director of Student Development and Leadership, for being selected the recipient of the Service Recognition Award for September 2014.
+Sean was nominated by the President’s Student Advisory Council for his dedicated, capable, helpful and very friendly service.